ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

 5. **Have a backup plan** – If a cake turns out bad, you can repurpose it into cake pops.
 Similarly, if an app doesn’t succeed as expected, learn from it and pivot to something new.

 ##### **Final Thought:**
-Instead of trusting everything you read, **go into the kitchen, bake the cake, and taste it yourself!** 📱🍰
+Instead of trusting everything you read, **go into the kitchen, bake the cake, and taste it yourself!**

+_______

+Following are some tips and tricks for believing what you see and not what you read:

+• Don’t trust any report, fact, or figure that is more than a year or two old.
+It is most likely wrong.
+For example, the majority of assumptions about mobile development pre-iPhone are no longer applicable.

+• Perform contextual inquiries, not focus groups.
+Go to your users and ask them questions in person, in their context, not yours.
+They often have a lot to say; listen and keep an open mind.

+• Record everything.
+Nothing makes your case like your users’ own words.
+They have a funny way of reducing company politics and focusing back on the user.

+• Don’t forget to innovate.
+Try new things, be bold, and don’t be afraid to fail.

+• The best strategy succeeds even if it fails.
+Have a contingency plan.
+If your plan fails to meet expectations, how can you reuse what you’ve learned or done on something else?
+_______

 ### Rule #3: Constraints Never Come First